tekakutli/anime_translation/README.md

     -m value    Specify the model to use when extracting subtitles from the raw audio.
                   (tiny, base, small, medium, large (default))
-    -t dir      Generate intermediary files in dir and do not delete dir once work is done.
+    -d dir      Generate intermediary files in dir and do not delete dir once work is done.
     -w dir      Specify the location of the whisper.cpp clone to use.
+If provided, automatic download/update and compilation is
+                disabled.
     -p num      Specify the number of processors to use (splits audio into separate chunks processed in parallel, default 1).
     -t num      Specify the number of threads to use on each processor